Which place is cheaper, Asheville or Miami?

 Both Asheville and Miami during the autumn are popular places to visit.
 Most visitors come to Miami for the city's sights and attractions, the shopping scene, and the music scene during these months.
 Also, the autumn months attract visitors to Asheville because of the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Miami is generally a little warmer than Asheville.
-Temperatures in Miami average around 78°F (26°C), and Asheville stays around 64°F (18°C).
+Daily temperatures in Miami average around 78°F (26°C), and Asheville fluctuates around 64°F (18°C).

 In Asheville, it's very sunny this time of the year.
 It's quite sunny in Miami.
 In the autumn, Miami often gets more sunshine than Asheville.
 Miami gets 275 hours of sunny skies this time of year, while Asheville receives 229 hours of full sun.